 Early intervention can also prevent a child with Down syndrome from reaching a plateau at some point in development.
 The overarching goal of early intervention programs is to enhance and accelerate development by building on a child’s strengths and by strengthening those skills that are weaker in all areas of development.

 Each state has its own set of laws governing early intervention services.
-Parents can get a referral from their baby’s doctor or find a local agency by visiting www.nectac.org.
-Once a referral has been made, the program staff must schedule and complete an initial evaluation within a specified time.
-Once the assessment is done, a caseworker is assigned to coordinate the various services for which the baby and family qualify.
-Early intervention services are individualized to meet the specific needs of each individual baby.
-The caseworker, therapists and family will determine areas of focus and set goals based on developmental milestones.
+Information on the process for each state can be found here.
+Early intervention services are individualized to meet the specific needs of each individual baby based on assessments.
+The caseworker, therapists, and family will determine areas of focus and set goals based on developmental milestones.
 These will be recorded in a document called the Individualized Family Service Plan (IFSP).

 The Individuals with Disabilities Education Act (IDEA), which regulates early intervention, also mandates that local school districts provide a free, appropriate, public education for preschool-age children with disabilities starting at the age of three, unless doing so would be inconsistent with state law or practice or the order of any court respecting the provision of public education to children between the ages of three and five.

 CPIR is a central source of information on preadolescents and teens with disabilities.
 It features a clear and detailed guide to IDEA, the law authorizing early intervention services and special education, and State Resource Sheets to help you connect with disability agencies and organizations in your state.

 - Division for Early Childhood of the Council for Exceptional Children